Want to create a multi step form in WordPress?

 To customize the progress bar and page title of the first page of your multi step form, click on the First Page break section.

-You can also change the page title so users know which part of the form they’re on if you choose the Circles or Connectors option.
+- Change the page title so users know which part of the form they’re on if you choose the Circles or Connectors option.
 Otherwise, users will just see a standard progress bar guiding them through the number of steps left on the multi step form.

 To customize the next page title and the button taking site visitors to the next page on your form, click on the Page Break section you created when you added the page break to your form.